 Study of Policies to Decarbonize Electric Sector in the Northwest I Public Generating Pool, 2017 – present

-You can find the Pacific Northwest Low Carbon Scenario Analysis – Technical Report, and E3’s PowerPoint Presentation on E3’s website.
+- Pacific Northwest Low Carbon Scenario Analysis – Technical Report

 After Oregon set renewable portfolio standard (RPS) goals of 25 percent by 2015 and 50 percent by 2040, Portland General Electric (PGE) turned to E3 to study the flexible generation capacity necessary to meet wind integration needs.
 Our studies considered the variability, uncertainty, and timing of renewable energy output, and we considered alternative resources such as flexible combined cycle gas turbine plants, frame and aero-derivative combustion turbines, reciprocating engines, and energy storage.
 Our analysis informed the resource procurement strategy in PGE’s 2016 integrated resource plan.
 The studies found that PGE’s need for within-hour operational flexibility is not a significant driver of the value or need for new gas resources, even at a 50 percent RPS.